csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Then run the program again.

-Ideally the program does not crash and should still produce correct results:
+Ideally the program does not crash and should still produce correct answers:

 - Does `'w'` occur in both arrays -> `true`
 - first value that occurs in both arrays -> `'P'`